zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 - Do not capitalise articles like 'a', 'an', or 'the' unless they begin or end the title
 - Do not capitalise prepositions like 'in', 'to' or 'from'
 - Do not capitalise conjunctions like 'and' or 'or'
-- Always capitalise the first and last word, regardless of their function
+- Always capitalise the first and last words, regardless of their function

 ### Sentence Case